 Dogs & children go hand-in-hand.
-A lot of parents like to see their children grow up with dogs and carry those memories into their adult lives.
-When a new pet is brought home or when children meet pets they are not familiar and there are some key things to be aware of.
+Alot of parents like to see their children grow up with dogs and carry those memories into their adult lives.
+When a new pet is brought home or when children meet pets, there are key things to be aware of.

-In today’s society we are accustomed to treating our pets like our children and they are truly family members and sometimes we forget the instinctual aspects of our pets and how they see our world.
+In today’s society we are accustomed to treating our pets like our children and they are truly family members.
+Sometimes we forget the instinctual aspects of our pets and how they see our world.

 Of course when our children meet a new dog whether it is bringing it home or meeting someone else’s dog, we do not want our children to get bitten.
 So here is some info on how a child might interact with a dog.